Idhu Namma Bhoomi: Cast

+Production

+When Vasu visited Coimbatore for Chinna Thambi, he was invited by two families to open their built hospitals and colleges which made Vasu to realize both the families are in loggerheads which formed basis for the plot of Idhu Namma Bhoomi.
+Some scenes were shot at Rajaji Hall.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali.
+The song "Aaradi Suvaru" is set in Mayamalavagowla raga.

 Reception

 The Indian Express wrote, "Though the script of director P. Vasu is bit old-fashioned, he has mixed all the right ingredients that go to make such movies in right proportions as a result of which this film has turned out to be a full-length entertainer".